 For this we will use the CS (3-2) emission in TW Hya, originally published in Teague et al. (2018).
-The emission is already clearly detected, but acts as a good starting point.
-You can download the data from Harvard Dataverse, making sure to place it in the directory where this notebook is.
+The emission is already clearly detected, but acts as a good starting point to learn how to use GoFish.
+You can download the data from Harvard Dataverse, making sure to place it in the directory where this notebook is, or automatically with the cell below.